 You can include a Python program in an application written in a completely different language.
 This is possible with the help of Python interpreters written in different programming languages.

-Run Python Interactively
+Running Python Interactively

 The quickest way to run Python commands is by creating an interactive session on your terminal.
-Simply open the command-prompt or terminal on your system and type Python or Python3, depending on the type of Python you’ve installed.

 Python 3.8.3 (tags/v3.8.3:6f8c832, May 13 2020, 22:37:02)[MSC v.1924 64 bit (AMD64)] on win32